om-sri/Lidar_Camera_Fusion/README.md

 The code implemented in ROS projects a point cloud obtained by a 3D-Lidar sensor on an image from an RGB camera.
 The example used the ROS package to calibrate a camera and a LiDAR from [lidar_camera_calibration](https://github.com/ankitdhall/lidar_camera_calibration).

 ## Interpolated point cloud
-The white dots are the original point cloud of the Velodyne VLP-16 lidar.
+The white dots are the original point cloud of the lidar.
 The colored dots are the interpolated point cloud.
 <p align='center'>
 <img width="100%" src="/images/rviz.png"/>
 </p>